Health Careers

 Employer:

-Apply now on NHS Jobs for Consultant Anaesthetist with interest in Paediatric Spinal Surgery job (opens in a new window) [43]
+Apply now on NHS Jobs for Consultant Anaesthetist with a Spec.
+Int. in Chronic and Acute Pain job (opens in a new window) [46]

 • These organisations have further information about being an anaesthetist, particularly as your career progresses.
 Take a look.